Virtualization-projects/panamax-ui-wiki/FAQs.md

 Well, yes and no. Although Panamax can possibly (read not tested by us) be installed on Windows, we don't have an installer for Windows.
 But, that is a great opportunity for you to contribute to Panamax.
 Please find the Panamax installer [source code repo](https://github.com/CenturyLinkLabs/panamax-coreos) on Github.

 ##### Can I user the Docker command line ?
-Yes, you can `panamax ssh` will ssh into your coreos virtual machine.
+Yes, you can `$ panamax ssh` will ssh into your coreos virtual machine.
 Once inside you can run any command directly if you would like.